shastrihm/dropfind/README.md

 ### Quitting dropfind prematurely
 There may be cases where you want to terminate the program prematurely (i.e. before `-n` images have been processed) and cannot interrupt via the command line.
 To solve this, the script will monitor the directory specified by `-p` for a file named `stop.txt`.
 If `stop.txt` is detected, the script will terminate even if it is expecting more images.
 An acknowledgement `exit.txt` will be saved to the same directory so the user can verify that the script terminated.
 Note that directory is not deleted, so that must be handled by the user.

+### Logging
+To help debugging when console output is muted, dropfind will write logs to `dropfind_log.txt`.
+Each time the script is executed with a given directory, number of images, and barcode, it will write that information to `dropfind_log.txt` as well as all the images it performs inference on.
+Each script execution will be demarcated by a line of dashes within the text file.
+To manage space, if `dropfind_log.txt`exceeds 500 lines on script execution, it will erase all of its contents.